-The NBO will make every effort to communicate the project area boundaries to prospective subgrantees prior to the opening of the LOI window.
-Project area boundaries will be communicated through the program announcement, via the NBO website and other communication channels deemed necessary to ensure that all prospective subgrantees are aware of the new project area boundaries in advance of the opening of the application window.
+NBO will make every effort to communicate the DPA boundaries to prospective subgrantees prior to the opening of the OA window.
+DPA boundaries will be communicated through the program announcement, via NBO's website and other communication channels as necessary.

-NBO considered other solutions to defining project area boundaries such as:
+NBO considered other solutions to determining DPAs, such as:

-1) allowing prospective subgrantees to submit applications using their own predefined service area boundaries,

-2) using county boundaries and

-3) using other established political district boundaries (both state and federal).
+- 1) allowing prospective subgrantees to submit applications using their own pre- defined service area boundaries, - 2) using county boundaries and - 3) using other established political district boundaries (both state and federal).

-However, none yielded an optimized cost per location and a high priority broadband project adoption rate while minimizing overlapping applications and the possibility of defined project areas not receiving applications.
+However, none yielded an optimized cost per location and a high Priority Broadband Project adoption rate while minimizing overlapping applications and the possibility of DPAs for which no applications are received.
 As a result, the optimization solution was pursued.

-If No Proposals are Received
+If No Proposals Are Received

-2.4.7: If no proposals to serve a location or group of locations that are unserved, underserved, or a combination of both are received, describe how the Eligible Entity will engage with prospective subgrantees in subsequent funding rounds to find providers willing to expand their existing or proposed service areas or other actions that the Eligible Entity will take to ensure universal coverage.
+2.4.7 If no proposals to serve a location or group of locations that are unserved, underserved, or a combination of both are received, describe how the Eligible Entity will engage with prospective subgrantees in subsequent funding rounds to find providers willing to expand their existing or proposed service areas or other actions that the Eligible Entity will take to ensure universal coverage.

-If no proposals are received to serve a location or group of locations that are unserved, underserved, or a combination of both, the NBO will pursue additional actions to find providers willing to expand their existing or proposed service areas to ensure universal coverage.
-The NBO will first pursue modifying the defined project areas for which applications were not received to encourage submission of applications through a second application process.
-If this effort does not achieve NBO's goals, as identified in Section 2.4.6, NBO will shift focus to targeted outreach with providers approved for funding of projects that are contiguous with the unfunded project area, recently awarded subgrantees or others that may have expressed interest post-application close.
-Details of the process are listed below in the "Modifying the Defined Project Areas" and "Targeted Outreach to Service Providers" paragraphs.
+If no applications are received to serve a location or group of locations that are unserved, underserved, or a combination of both, NBO will pursue additional actions to find providers willing to expand their existing or proposed service areas to ensure universal coverage.
+NBO will first pursue modifying the DPAs for which no applications were received to encourage submission of applications through a second or potential third round of applications.
+If these efforts do not achieve NBO's goals, as identified in Section 2.4.6, NBO will shift focus to targeted outreach with providers approved for funding of projects that are contiguous with the unfunded DPA(s) or recently awarded subgrantees or others that may have expressed interest post-application close.
+Details of the process are included in the following two sections.